 5. Squeeze The Air Out

-Packing cubes like these are great for shorter trips as they reduce your clothes down in size and they do allow you to squish your clothes into tight places.
+Packing cubes like these are great for shorter trips as they reduce your clothes in size and allow you to squish your clothes into tight places.
 However, when going on longer trips, I recommend these 2-gallon name-brand Ziploc storage bags.
 Place an outfit inside them and then squeeze the air out.
-Repeat until you have enough outfits (find out how many is enough later in this post).
+Repeat until you have enough outfits (find out how many are enough later in this post).

 You can place the Ziploc-sealed outfits back in the storage cubes to help you make sure they will still fit in the area you need them to.
 You should be able to fit several more outfits in them now.